BIO was incorporated by the law of 3 November 2001, published in the

 Board of directors

-The BIO Board of Directors includes 12 members and one observer, Mr Bruno van der Pluijm, General Director the Development Cooperation.
-Two Government Commissioners, one appointed by the Ministry for the Budget (Mr. K. Devoldere) and the other by the Minister for Development Cooperation (Mr. P. Moors), assist the Board of Directors to ensure that funds made available by the State are well managed.
+The BIO Board of Directors includes 12 members and one observer, Mr Guy Rayée, General Director of the Development Cooperation ad interim.
+Two Government Commissioners, one appointed by the Ministry for the Budget (Ms N. Van den Broeck) and the other by the Minister for Development Cooperation (Mr D. Van der Maelen), assist the Board of Directors to ensure that funds made available by the State are well managed.

 Read more on the members of the Board of Directors here.